TheRainstorm/natter-wg-script/readme.md

-## intro
+## Intro

 [Natter](https://github.com/MikeWang000000/Natter) is a tool to expose your port behind full-cone NAT to the Internet.
-It support run custom script after get mapped address with `-e <path>`.
+It supports run custom script after getting mapped address with `-e <path>` option.
 Wireguard is a common VPN protocal used in site to site networking.
-This script help you to update your wireguard endpoint automatically with one line command.
+This script helps you update remote node wireguard endpoint automatically with one line command.

-Since we are behind NAT, we can't notify the remote node to update the endpoint.
+Natter run custom script with the mapped address as arguments, so the simplest way is to notify the remote node with the mapped address using `wg` itself.
+Howerver, since we are behind NAT, we can't notify the remote node to update the endpoint directly.

 > The only built-in way for a WireGuard client to detect a change to an endpoint’s IP address is if the endpoint proactively initiates a connection to the client from its new IP address (which NAT or other firewall rules make impossible in a typical client-server scenario) — so normally you’d have to restart the client in order to force it to look up the new IP address of the server.
 [DNS Updates to WireGuard Endpoints | Pro Custodibus](https://www.procustodibus.com/blog/2021/06/dns-updates-to-wireguard-endpoints/)

-Wireguard only resolve endpoint domain when it startup, so saving new ip and port to a DNS record is not helpful.
+In addition, Wireguard only resolve endpoint domain when it startup, so saving mapped ip and port to a DNS record is not helpful.

 Therefore, the only way is ssh to the remote node and update the endpoint manually.
 Since IPv6 is common nowadays, we can use it to connect to the remote node.